{{ summary.heading }}

 Validation and Edge Cases:

-Golden hour validation boundaries
+Golden hour validation and edge cases

 Input or condition Accepted range or rule Why it matters